 * AP Calculus AB to mostly 12th graders

 I struggled a lot with classroom management with the 9th graders.
 I almost never had any management problems with the 11th or 12th graders.
 This was not about “strong” vs. “weak” students: on average, the Algebra II kids were the “weakest.”
+(The scare quotes are intended to communicate that I don’t buy these labels, but that’s a story for another time.)
 My in-the-trenches conclusion was that 9th graders are just hard.

 Leslie was a history teacher.
 Like me she taught mostly 9th graders and 12th graders.
 I was extremely surprised when she told me that she got along great with the 9th graders and was in an epic struggle with the 12th graders.